Country Club Plaza

 No analysis available

 Internet appears to be included in the fees.
-MLS data shows INTSER in 13 of 20 listings, and one remark explicitly quotes the fee as including internet and basic TV.
-The direct quote makes this a strong confirmation rather than an inferred checkbox.
+MLS data shows 13/20 listings with INTSER, and at least one remark explicitly quotes the maintenance fee as including internet service, making this a strong building-level feature.

 No analysis available

 Sewer is very likely included in the maintenance fee.
-Current MLS data shows SEWER on 18 of 20 listings, which is a very strong building-level signal.
-Although the remarks do not mention sewer directly, the MLS consistency is strong enough to treat this as included.
+Current MLS data shows SEWER on 18 of 20 listings, which is a very strong building-level signal and does not appear to be a copy-paste outlier.

 Water is very likely included in the maintenance fee.
-Current MLS data shows WATER on 18 of 20 listings, indicating broad agreement across listings.
-The remarks do not explicitly say 'water included,' but the MLS pattern is highly consistent.
+Current MLS data shows WATER on 18 of 20 listings, indicating broad agreement across listings and strong building-level consistency.

 No analysis available